radiate-framework/radiate-framework.github.io/docs/wordpress/custom-post-types.md

 One pain point of creating post types the standard WordPress way is the many labels that tend to require the same string-replace treatment.
 I.e. _Add New Film_, _Add New Book_, _Add New Event_.

 Radiate makes handling labels a breeze.
-In your `Cpt` class, the `$singular` and `$plural` names are determined for you.
+In your `PostType` class, the `$singular` and `$plural` names are determined for you.
 These labels are then inserted in the required places so you don't have to.

-If you do want to specify your own labels, you can add a `labels` method to the `Cpt` and return an array of your own options.
+If you do want to specify your own labels, you can add a `labels` method to the `PostType` and return an array of your own options.

 ```php
 /**